Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceScience & Medicine.
 A significant historical month for this entry is August 1941.

 Location.
 42° 22.528′ N, 71° 3.288′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in Charlestown.
-Marker can be reached from 3rd Avenue east of 6th Street, on the right when traveling east.
+It can be reached from 3rd Avenue east of 6th Street, on the right when traveling east.
 The marker stands in an open air structure.
 Touch for map.
+Marker is at or near this postal address: 33 3rd Ave, Charlestown MA 02129, United States of America.
+Touch for directions.

 Paid Advertisement